RealOrangeOne/django-sri/README.md

 {% sri_css "index.css" %} <!-- Will output "<link rel='stylesheet' href='/static/index.css' integrity='sha256-...'/>" -->
 ```

+For performance, the hashes of files are cached in memory using [`lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) for future requests.

 ### Algorithms

 The SRI standard supports 3 algorithms: sha256, sha384 and sha512.
 By default, SHA256 is used.
 To override this, supply an additional argument to the `sri` template tag (or the specific ones):